Chapter 4: Team Culture

 Connect people:

 "John is working on auth.
-Sarah, didn't you do something similar last
+Sarah, did you not do something similar

 Celebrating Wins